 Beets are root vegetables also known as garden beet, table beet, red beet or golden beet.
 Beets have edible taproots and leaves that are packed with vitamins, minerals and antioxidants.
-They are hailed as a superfood that can help lower blood pressure, increase athletic performance, and improve circulation, among other benefits (x) (x).
+For example, they are rich in potassium, betaine, magnesium, Vitamin B9 and Vitamin C. Research states that they are also a good source of nitrates (x).

 So how else can beetroot benefit your health?